 The Indian e-commerce industry has witnessed remarkable growth over the past few years.
 E-commerce has successfully attracted not just consumers, but also global investors.
+India's e-commerce market is projected to grow at 18 per cent annually through 2025.

 This growth can be attributed to the increasing penetration of the internet, a growing awareness of online shopping, and the availability of attractive deals and discounts from both, established companies and emerging start-ups.